psolizrodriguez/AppSolsticeDemoPast/README.md

 ##### URI:
 http://18.220.231.8:8080/AppSolsticeDemo/services/contact/35
 ##### Parameters
-**contactId:** variable of type Long, referencing the contactId of the Contact to be deleted
+**-contactId:** variable of type Long, referencing the contactId of the Contact to be deleted
 ##### Method:
 DELETE
 ##### Headers: